-Other serum blood tests involve measuring the different protein levels.
+Another serum blood test checks for certain enzymes that are normally only found in the liver, usually as a way to detect liver disease.
+Protein levels may also be the focus.
 Elevated or depressed levels of various proteins are indicative of medical conditions that may need further treatment.
 For example, an overall decrease in proteins may indicate malnutrition or other conditions that can be detrimental to the kidneys.
 An increase in alpha-1 globulin proteins can reveal the presence of an inflammatory disease, such as rheumatoid arthritis.

-Other common serum tests check cholesterol, triglyceride, lipoprotein, and sugar or glucose levels.
+Medical experts may order serum tests as a way to get a baseline understanding of a patient’s health even when there isn’t a reason to suspect any particular condition.
+Things can be caught early this way, which can lead to better preventative care.
+Some of the most common serum tests check cholesterol, triglyceride, lipoprotein, and sugar or glucose levels.
 Cholesterol is a fatty substance in the blood which, while necessary, can lead to greater risk of heart disease and stroke if elevated.
 Elevated levels of triglycerides and lipoproteins are also risk indicators for stroke and heart disease.
 Elevated glucose levels indicate diabetes, while low glucose levels are responsible for a condition known as hypoglycemia.
 Blood serum tests are also performed to check thyroid and insulin levels.

 Blood serum screening is continuing to expand, and new tests are being developed to help provide earlier detection of diseases such as Alzheimer’s and Parkinson’s.
-Though cures are not yet available for these conditions, early diagnosis may allow for more effective treatment.
+Though true cures are not available for these conditions, early diagnosis may allow for more effective treatment.